Type.js allows you to write new CSS properties to take finer typographic control of type styles on the web.

 rag-adjust: small-words;

-– Text of three or less words in bold or italics does not break across lines.
+emphasis – Text of three or less words in bold or italics does not break across lines.

-– Breaks lines before words of three or less characters.
+small-words – Breaks lines before words of three or less characters.

-– Breaks lines before prepositions.
+prepositions – Breaks lines before prepositions.
 (English language only, for now.)

-– Breaks lines before hyphens and dashes.
+dashes – Breaks lines before hyphens and dashes.

-– Breaks lines before all of the above.
+all – Breaks lines before all of the above.

 Set rules for eliminating widows – or any grouping of less than 14 characters on the last line of a paragraph.
 Read more about fixing widows here.